Heat Power Outage: A Guide to Staying Safe & Cool

 - Sanitation: Wipes, garbage bags, and hygiene items.

-Store Your Supplies Strategically
+Where to Store Your Emergency Supplies

 Once you’ve assembled your kit, where you keep it matters.
 You need to be able to grab it quickly, even in the dark.
 Store your kit in a cool, dry, and easily accessible location like a hall closet, garage shelf, or under a bed near an exit.
 Make sure every member of your household knows where it is.